Error estimation in current noisy quantum computers: The error probability in three representative quantum circuits

 It is also worth noting that the Grover's algorithm can only be used on unstructured databases and it's more efficient than classical algorithms when the number of solutions is smaller than the size of the data set.
 The algorithm is also known as the quantum search algorithm with quadratic speedup.
 Details of the quantum circuit are provided in \ref{appgrover}.

-We can see in Fig. (\ref{fig-grov}) the results of the fidelity for 2 different sizes of the search list.
-In the first one, we have $2^n=4$ elements, and we can see that the error probability is, in general, very small.
-However, if we increase the size of our search list up to $2^n=8$ elements the total error probability increases dramatically.
-We can see that only 2 points up to 293, less than $1\%$, are below the fidelity line, so we can say that the algorithm has calculated the total error probability properly.
+We can see in Fig. (\ref{fig-grov}) the results of the target probability for 2 different sizes of the search list.
+In the first one, we have $2^n=4$ elements, and we can see that the error probability is, in general very small, leading to high probabilities of finding the target element.
+However, if we increase the size of our search list up to $2^n=8$ elements, the total error probability increases dramatically and the probability of finding the target element decreases accordingly.
+The dashed ($n=2$) and solid (n=3) lines represent the minimum target probability \cite{note_Groover_prob,WatrousQCNotes}.

-After evaluating the 3 different quantum circuits we are able to conclude that both the information given by the API of IBM and the total probability error estimation tool are fully reliable.
+After evaluating the three different quantum circuits, we are able to conclude that both the information given by the API of IBM and the total error probability estimation tool are fully reliable.

+In order to conclude the section, in Fig. (\ref{fig-error-bar}) we present an error bar plot of our studied circuits highlighting the three main error sources: time-related, measurement-related, and gate operation-related errors, the latter being further differentiated into single and double gate operations.
+The error bars represent the mean value of all independently derived qubit errors for different qubit chains and quantum computers, with the corresponding standard deviation also presented.
+In our assessment of the three representative algorithms, the most substantial error source stems from the time factor, with gate operation errors—particularly from double gate operations—being the secondary contributor.
+Naturally, single-gate operations contribute negligible errors.
+Lastly, the error magnitude derived from measurement is solely reliant on the considered number of qubits $n$, thereby being independent of the circuit length.